 will also help you know what content to create for your audience.
 Which will mean delivering high value content that keeps them coming back for more, and keeps them engaged and taking action.

 As social media platforms have grown over the years, the teams working behind the scenes have had to take steps to make sure people stick around after they’ve signed up.
 After all, social media platforms are businesses that rely on people being there to advertise to.

 This has led to a change in how the platforms work.
+Bringing in the allusive algorithm.
 Long gone are the days of feeds being filled with updates about Karen’s plan to cook pasta for dinner or how Kevin has spotted some rain outside the window.
 People want to see higher quality content than this and that’s where algorithms come into play.

 Historically, social media feeds were ordered chronologically.
 The newest posts from people you follow would appear at the top and you’d scroll down to see what others had been saying over the course of the day.
 These days, algorithms work in the background to push content that is perceived to be of a higher quality or more relevant to the top.
 For this reason, you’ll tend to see more content from people you interact with frequently and less of the background noise that you’re probably not too interested in.

 How often should you post on social media?